alexjvr1/VelocityUCL/README.md

 ##### *METHOD*

+If you haven't concatenated the repeat sequenced museum samples yet, do so now:

 A subset of individuals (33 per species) have been sequenced twice to increase mean depth.
 The data from both sequencing runs need to be concatenated together after adapter trimming.
 We're using this script:

 [00_CollateAllMusSamples.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/00_CollateAllMusSamples.sh)